-- Heading to the top of the ‘walkie talkie’ building to the Sky Garden for a morning brew with a view:
+- The top of the ‘walkie talkie’ building at Sky Garden for a morning brew with a view:

 20 Fenchurch St, London EC3M 8AF, Free (or the price of a cup of tea)

-2. Visiting Covent Garden at its most magical:
+2. At Covent Garden to see it at its most magical:

-3. Eating Vietnamese food, because we can’t get any in Cardiff 🙁
+3. At Covent Garden for Vietnamese food, because we can’t get any in Cardiff 🙁

 Com Viet Restaurant, 2-4 Garrick St, London WC2E 9BH, Set menu: £22pp